rwblokzijl/Msc-thesis-EuroToken/thesis.md

 The first we call the tokenisation flow.
 This flow handles the exchange of Euro for EuroToken, thus creating EuroToken.
-This involves the handling of payment into a bank account, verifying this, and paying out and equivalent amount of EuroToken to the users wallet.
+This involves the handling of payment into a bank account, verifying this, and paying out and equivalent amount of EuroToken to the users' wallet.
 The second flow is the de-tokenisation flow.
-This flow does handles the opposite conversion.
+This flow does handle the opposite conversion.
 It handles a payment of EuroToken and pays out the equivalent amount to a IBAN bank account.

 To handle this flow we build the exchange node.
 This node exposes a web